The name, often also spelled as unobtanium, combines unobtainable with the -ium suffix that marks the names of chemical elements.

-It goes back a long way.
-This is how it was defined in its first appearance in print:
+It goes back several decades.
+This is how it was defined in one of its earliest appearances:

 A substance having the exact high test properties required for a piece of hardware or other item of use, but not obtainable whether because it theoretically cannot exist or because technology is insufficiently advanced to produce it.